nestdotland/nest.land/eggs/src/commands/README.md

     * The registry URL: `https://x.nest.land`
     * The imported version: `v0.1.0`
     * The name: `eggs`
-    * If there are dependencies requested (`eggs update http eggs`), only these will be checked and updated
+    * If there are dependencies requested (`eggs update --deps http eggs`), only these will be checked and updated

 * When the above information is gathered, we can now try get the latest version
     * If the registry is std, assigns Denos std latest version